History of Dominion Energy in Timeline

 In 2001, Dominion bought Louis Dreyfus Natural Gas Company, further expanding its natural gas delivery network.

-2001: Concerns over Dominion Cove Point LNG reopening
+2001: Dominion Cove Point LNG Reopening Concerns

-In 2002, Dominion was responsible for the release of several types of toxicant emissions, including gastrointestinal or liver toxicants (1,110,703 pounds), musculoskeletal toxicants (1,440,000 pounds), suspected respiratory toxicants (1,489,763 pounds), and suspected skin or sense organ toxicants (1,478,383 pounds).
+In 2002, Dominion was responsible for various toxicant emissions, including 1,110,703 pounds of gastrointestinal or liver toxicants, 1,440,000 pounds of musculoskeletal toxicants, 1,489,763 pounds of suspected respiratory toxicants, and 1,478,383 pounds of suspected skin or sense organ toxicants, among other suspected hazardous emissions.

 On February 13, 2007, The Washington Post reported that Dominion was planning to change the route of a 500 kV transmission line to appease critics in Northern Virginia.

-December 2007: Settlement between EPA and Dominion Energy of Brayton Point
+December 2007: Settlement Between EPA and Dominion Energy of Brayton Point

 February 15, 2008: SCC Approves Controversial Transmission Line Proposal

-April 2, 2008: Virginia Governor Approves Legislation
+April 2, 2008: Governor Approves Legislation for Underground Transmission Line Construction

-2008: Dominion PAC Donations in 2008
+2008: Dominion PAC donations in 2008

 In 2008, the Dominion PAC donated $539,038, with 50% going to Republicans and 47% to Democrats.

-December 2009: Construction Reaches Halfway Point
+December 2009: Construction Reaches Halfway Point on Virginia City Hybrid Energy Center

-2009: Dominion PAC Donations in 2009
+2009: Dominion PAC donations in 2009

 In 2009, the Dominion Political Action Committee (PAC) donated a total of $814,885, with 56% going to Republicans and 41% to Democrats.

-2010: FirstEnergy Acquisition of Allegheny Energy Subsidiaries
+2010: FirstEnergy Acquires Allegheny Energy

 In 2010, the Political Economy Research Institute ranked Dominion Resources 51st among corporations emitting airborne pollutants in the United States.
-Dominion's Toxic Score of 16,656 represented a significant improvement from previous reports.

 September 2016: Acquisition of Questar Corporation